fralken/sbt-swagger-codegen/README.md

 - `swaggerModelCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/model" (path where to put generated model files)
 - `swaggerClientCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/client" (path where to put generated client code files)
 - `swaggerServerCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/server" (path where to put generated server code files)
-- `swaggerServerRoutesFile` -> "src/main/resources/routes" (routes file to be generated)

 These keys can be used to determine what kind of code should be generated: